 The question of whether it’s possible to learn a second language by watching foreign language TV has long been a point of debate among language teachers and students.
 While some decry the use of television as a teaching tool, others don’t consider it a problem.

-At least one article offers a critique of the use of television as a learning tool.
 Should you turn on some foreign language TV programs if you want to learn a language?

 Pros and Cons of Foreign Language TV

 Some language teachers believe that foreign language TV can help students improve listening skills, exposing them to the language when it is spoken at “real world” pace.